safeledger logo

 To reserve a trade name, submit your preferred name to the Department of Economy and Tourism (DET) or the relevant free zone authority.
 Ensure it follows Dubai’s naming rules.
 Once approved, the trade name is reserved for your company.
 This step is essential before applying for initial approval or a trade license.

 You need initial approval from DET or the relevant free zone authority.
 Brokers and key staff must complete RERA certification.
 Depending on the business activity, some setups require extra permits from the Dubai Land Department.
-Obtaining all approvals ensures legal compliance and allows you to operate your real estate business without interruptions.

 Yes, a physical office is mandatory.
 You must lease office space in the mainland or a free zone that meets government requirements.
 The office must have the necessary facilities for operations.
 Obtain a tenancy contract and an Ejari certificate as proof.
 This is required to complete your licensing and official registration.